 After the successful installation, it will give an option to the WordPress admin dashboard.
 You also get the login screen by typing /wp-admin after the site-name.

-You are ready to customize and edit you website as your requirements.
+You are ready to customize and edit your website as per your requirements.

 Run WordPress using MAMP on local computer

-MAMP is good for the users who does not want a lot of option other than the WordPress server.
+MAMP is good for the users who do not want a lot of options other than the WordPress server.
 It has a premium version, but the free version works well for WordPress or any other PHP application.

 Step 1, download the MAMP installation from its official website.
 Select the one compatible with the operating system your computer is running on.

 Step 3, run the application.
 Wait for the green button after Apache Server and MySQL Server.
-These two modules will be responsible run the WordPress on your computer locally.
+These two modules will be responsible for running the WordPress on your computer locally.